 We want to achieve: Maintained strong agricultural activities.
-To achieve this we will: e this we will: and climate. geconomy Action Result Business unit Completion Implement the actions of the Green Wedge Management Plan.
+To achieve this we will: Support our farmers and growing agricultural industry in adapting to the changing economy and climate.
+Action Result Business unit Compl Implement the actions of the Green Wedge Management Plan.
 Duplicate action.
 Policy, Design and Growth Area Planning Completed To achieve this we will: Identify innovative ways to value-add to the region's primary production and transportation.
-Action Result Business unit C Advocate for easier access to markets via regional food plan and enabling infrastructure including airports, Bunyip Food Belt and Thompsons Road extension.
+Action Result Business unit Completion Advocate for easier access to markets via regional food plan and enabling infrastructure including airports, Bunyip Food Belt and Thompsons Road extension.
 Continuing to work with the City of Casey and other neighbouring councils to highlight the need for better infrastructure.
 The Federal Government has invited the South East Councils to participate in City Deal negotiations to ensure that a long-term approach to much-needed infrastructure is delivered regardless of political persuasions.
-Economic Development Completed To achieve this we will: Advocate for the development of roads and infrastructure re- quired for primary pr oduction.
+Economic Development Completed To achieve this we will: Advocate for the development of roads and infrastructure req uired for primary pro oduction.
 Action Result Business unit Completion Advocate to the relevant authority for the development of the priority roads identified to support primary production.
 A list of potential projects has been identified and Council continues to advocate to relevant authorities for the selected roads where possible.
 Infrastructure Services Completed